Spiritual signs in nature and their meaning in indigenous cultures

 - the need to listen to one's inner world

-In many Indigenous traditions, animals are seen as teachers.
+In several Indigenous traditions, animals are seen as teachers.
 Each animal can symbolize certain qualities.

 An encounter with an animal can invite reflection on the qualities it represents.